 The Exchange now proposes to provide additional detail regarding the port Kill Switch described above to better align the Rule with existing system functionality.
-The Exchange proposes to clarify that Members may submit a Kill Switch request to the System through FIX, OTTO, or Precise for the Member's requested identifier (i.e., badge 7 or mnemonic 8) ("Identifier") on a user level (i.e., by individual badge or mnemonic).9 As

-4 The term "System" means the electronic system operated by the Exchange that receives and disseminates quotes, executes orders and reports transactions.
+The Exchange proposes to clarify that Members may submit a Kill Switch request to the System through FIX, OTTO, or Precise for the Member's requested identifier (i.e., badge 7 or mnemonic 8) ("Identifier") on a user level (i.e., by individual badge or mnemonic).
+As such, Members using the port Kill disseminates quotes, executes orders and reports transactions.
 See Options 1, Section 1(a)(48).